Effect of Georgia's voting law unclear, despite high turnout

 The new law also required a driver's license or other ID rather than a signature for requesting a mailed ballot.

 Also under the law, the runoff period was shortened, creating more hurdles.
-Saturday voting almost didn’t occur during this year's runoff, after state election officials interpreted state law to mean it could not be held if it followed a holiday — in this case Thanksgiving and the Friday afterward.
+Saturday voting almost didn't occur, after state election officials interpreted state law to mean it could not be held if it followed a holiday — in this case Thanksgiving and the Friday afterward.
 Democrats sued over the issue and won in state court.

 The new law shortened the runoff period from nine weeks to four weeks.